nealey/homepage/content/blog/2023-01-24-love-boat/index.md

 ## A Time for Everything

 Within 30 seconds it becomes clear the captain is a father to an orphaned love child.
-The rest of the story proceeds to slowly reveals additional clues, in case the viewer is an idiot.
+The rest of the story proceeds to slowly reveal additional clues, in case the viewer is an idiot.
 The captain spends a lot of time staring off-screen as the camera zooms in.
-Sometimes this triggers a flashback.
+Sometimes this triggers a flashback scene, other times we just watch him staring.

 Then the little girl leaves,
 and the captain reads through a bunch of love letters he's kept from her mom.